BAKAOLC/DuckovCustomModel/README_EN.md

 - `"normal"`: Triggered during AI normal state
 - `"surprise"`: Triggered during AI surprise state
 - `"death"`: Triggered during AI death state
-- `"idle"`: Non-player characters (AI characters and pets) will automatically play idle sounds at random intervals
+- `"idle"`: Characters with automatic playback enabled will automatically play idle sounds at random intervals
   - Play interval can be configured in `IdleAudioConfig.json`
   - Default interval is 30-45 seconds (random)
   - Will not play when the character is dead
+  - Which character types are allowed to automatically play can be controlled through `EnableIdleAudio` and `AICharacterEnableIdleAudio` configurations
+  - By default, AI characters and pets are allowed to automatically play, while player characters are not (can be enabled through configuration)
 - If a sound with the specified tag doesn't exist, the original game event will be used (no fallback to other tags)

 ### Sound File Requirements